Skip to main content

 Example 2.
 De facto couple with common children residing in the Community of Galicia

-Don AST and donates MVV, live together without marriage and have three children in common who live with them and whose ages are 18, 12 and 6 years, respectively.
+Mr. AST and donates MVV, live together without marriage and have three children in common who live with them and whose ages are 18, 12 and 6 years, respectively.
 The youngest son has obtained 4,050 euros in capital gains from a securities portfolio donated by his maternal grandfather at birth.
-The remaining children have not obtained income during the year.
+The remaining children have not obtained income in the year.

 Determine the amount of the personal and family minimum for both taxpayers in the case of individual taxation and joint taxation for the purposes of calculating the state tax and the regional tax.